"The new generation holds that they

 and projections from the past.

-The nurses, soldiers, teachers, artists, etc. are degraded financially by politics.
+The nurses, soldiers, teachers, artists, etc. are degraded financially and culturally by politics.

 Emotionally tinted semi-knowledge in such a cheeky media democracy